paul-barry-kenzan/pipeline-test-node/README.md

 # Overview

-Gulp Pipeline that generates a gulp task to run tests locally using `mocha`.
+Gulp Pipeline that generates an object which has a method to run unit tests locally using `mocha`.

 _repo_: `ssh://git@github.com:kenzanmedia/pipeline-test-node.git`